peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* An arbitrary-precision decimal number rounded to the closest integer representable in the given precision.
+* An arbitrary-precision decimal number rounded to the closest integer representable in the specified precision.
 If the result can't fit the precision, additional digits are discarded to make it fit.
 Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside the valid range of the arithmetic context.

 ### RoundToPrecision

     public EDecimal RoundToPrecision(EContext ctx)

-Rounds this object's value to a given precision, using the given rounding mode and range of exponent.
+Rounds this object's value to the specified precision, using the specified rounding mode and range of exponent.

 **Parameters:**